fusepool/fusepool-sma/README.md

 ###Install

-Clone the repository to your local machine
+To clone the repository to your local machine

 <pre>git clone https://github.com/fusepool/fusepool-sma.git</pre>